-Hi.
-Good morning.
-I've got one for Bob and one - related one for Naveen.
+I've got one for Bob and one related on for Naveen.
 First, Bob, can you give us your latest thoughts on keeping your key IP exclusive to your own platforms instead of selling it off to third parties?

-And specifically, maybe speak to selling the SpongeBob spin-off movie to Netflix, whether we should interpret that as like a shift away from keeping content exclusive to Paramount+.

-And then, for Naveen, how much does licensing content to third parties or the international licensing you called out earlier help in terms of getting back to that free cash flow positive next year?
+And specifically, maybe speak to the selling the Spongebob spin-off movie to Netflix whether we should interpret that as like a shift away from keeping content exclusive to Paramount+.
+And then for Naveen, how much does licensing content to third parties or the international licensing you called out earlier, help in terms of getting back to that free cash flow positive next year?

-President, Chief Executive Officer & Director, Paramount Global Yes.
+Yes.
 Sure, Robert.
-So, look, there's been fundamentally no change to our views on content licensing.
-In general, we believe in a balanced strategy with two key components: keeping our franchise content for our owned and operated platforms on a first-window basis.
+So look, there's been fundamentally no change to our views on content licensing.
+In general, we believe in a balanced strategy with two key components: keeping our franchise content for our owned and operated platforms on a first window basis.
 We think that's a real strategic advantage.
-It certainly drives subscribers, and you've seen that to great effect with Paramount+.
+It's certainly drive subscribers, and you've seen that to great effect with Paramount+.

-But at the same time, and we used to be an outlier here, other people are pivoting back to the rationality of the approach, we do believe in monetizing content, mostly library content, on a co-exclusive or nonexclusive basis with third parties because the fact is it generates incremental revenues, incremental margins, incremental franchise impressions, which are good for that, and doesn't really adversely affect subscriber acquisition on the O&O side.
+But at the same time, and we used to be an outlier here, other people are pivoting back to the rationality of the approach.
+We do believe in monetizing content, mostly library content on a co-exclusive or nonexclusive basis with third parties because the fact is it generates incremental revenues, incremental margins, incremental franchise impressions, which are good for that and doesn't really adversely affect subscriber acquisition on the O&O side.

-Yes, we do things from time to time, particularly in international markets where the franchise - remember, Paramount+ isn't fully penetrated yet on a global basis.
-It's very much we're in 9 of the top 10 streaming markets, but the world is a pretty big place, as you know.
+Yes, we do things from time to time particularly in international markets with the franchise.
+Remember, Paramount+ isn't fully penetrated yet on a global basis.
+It's very much -- we're in 9 of the top 10 streaming markets, but the world is a pretty big place, as you know.
 So content licensing can be very important on a rest of world basis.
 But the main thing is we haven't changed our point of view on licensing.
-We believe in this dual model of core IP and franchises to drive O&O, particularly streaming, combined with a broader licensing strategy.
-And we continue to evaluate opportunities against that framework, including we believe there are some broader licensing opportunities that have financial upside, but that's licensing.
+We believe in this dual model of core IP and franchises to drive O&O, particularly streaming combined with a broader licensing strategy.

+And we continue to evaluate opportunities against that framework, including, we believe there are some broader licensing opportunities that have financial upside, but that's licensing.
 Naveen?